Meander (mathematics): Semi-meander

-Given a fixed oriented ray R in the Euclidean plane R2, a semi-meander of order n is a non-self-intersecting closed curve in R2 which transversally intersects the ray at n points for some positive integer n.
-Two semi-meanders are said to be equivalent if they are homeomorphic in the plane.
+Given a fixed oriented ray R (a closed half line) in the Euclidean plane, a semi-meander of order n is a non-self-intersecting closed curve in the plane that crosses the ray at n points.
+Two semi-meanders are equivalent if one can be continuously deformed into the other while maintaining its property of being a semi-meander and leaving the order of the bridges on the ray, in the order in which they are crossed, invariant.

 Examples

 The semi-meander of order 1 intersects the ray once:

 The semi-meander of order 2 intersects the ray twice: